NEO

 Finish here when you need practical next steps rather than more category theory.

-Full-size bipedal humanoid robots designed to work alongside humans.
-From factory floors to household tasks, these machines represent the cutting edge of robotics.
-The ui44 database currently tracks 98 robots in this category from 70 manufacturers.
+Full-size bipedal humanoid robots built to work alongside people — from factory floors to household tasks.
+Compare the cutting edge of humanoid robotics.
+The ui44 database currently tracks 125 robots in this category from 90 manufacturers.

-ui44 currently tracks 98 humanoid robots from 70 different manufacturers including 1X Technologies, AiMOGA Robotics, AGIBOT, Addverb Technologies, Booster Robotics, and 65 more.
+ui44 currently tracks 125 humanoid robots from 90 different manufacturers including 1X Technologies, AiMOGA Robotics, AGIBOT, AKINROBOTICS, Addverb Technologies, and 85 more.
 Browse the full robot directory to see all categories.

 Safety is the paramount concern for humanoid robots operating alongside humans.
 Current humanoid robots implement multiple safety layers: force-torque sensors in every joint detect unexpected contact and trigger immediate compliance (the robot yields rather than resists), computer vision systems maintain safe distances from humans, and emergency stop buttons are prominently placed and accessible.… Read the full safety & regulation section for detailed information on certifications, standards, and precautions for humanoid robots.